-Audio with transcriptions from our automatic speech recognition system
+Audio with transcriptions provided by our in-house speech recognition

 Automated data analysis requires a higher tolerance of potential noise in the alignment and formant extraction results.
 You can estimate this noise using our transcription evaluation tool, which takes a manual transcription of your recording along with the ASR transcription of the same, and uses weighted Levenshtein distance to compute error rates for words, phonemes, and stressed vowels.